Herbal treatment of gastritis

 - Hibiscus (Hibiscus rosa-sinensis) Infusions of these plant can be used to treat digestive problems that refer to irritation or inflammation of mucous membranes, such as gastritis, indigestion or heartburn.
 (Infusion of a spoonful of the dried plant.
 Take a couple of cups a day)

 - Sage (Salvia officinalis) (infusion of dried leaves) Stomachic, anti gastritic, astringent and anti-vomit.
-Against difficult digestions, gastritis, diarrhea and vomits (Drink tree cups a day of the infusion of 15 g. of dry leaves per litter of water)
+Against difficult digestions, gastritis, diarrhea and vomits (Drink tree cups a day of the infusion of 15 g. of dry leaves per liter of water)

 - Meadow clary (Salvia pratensis) For those who usually have a heavy feeling in their stomachs it is a good remedy to have a couple of glasses every day, containing the maceration of dry leaves in red wine.